Skip to content

 Allowing credentials

-The allowCredentials field specifies whether the browser should include credentials (such as cookies and HTTP authentication) in the CORS request.
+The allowCredentials field specifies whether the browser is allowed to include credentials (such as cookies and HTTP authentication) in the CORS request.

 The following rule allows requests from https://app.example with credentials: